jeffrwarren/jeffrwarren.github.io/air.md

 You have been hired because we think you will offer an interesting course for students!
 There are several stages leading up to the delivery of your course:

 - **Course title and description**: This is usually discussed with Jeff and Jamie directly after you are offered your position.
 Timeline: 4-12 months prior to course.
 Required so that students can register for your course.
-- **New course proposal**: As your course will be new to Quest, it requires approval from the university's Curriculum Committee.
-This also provides an opportunity for you to think more carefully about your course and receive some feedback from Quest tutors.
-Please [download this form](https://www.dropbox.com/s/e20xhq1wna7z7xi/Quest%20University%20new%20course%20proposal%20form%20for%20visiting%20tutors.docx?dl=0), fill it out, and return it to Jeff and Jamie.
-Timeline: new courses require approval before student register for them.
-Ideally this proposal is submitted along with the course title and description.
 - **Syllabus**: You should work closely with the Artist in Residence Coordinators on your syllabus.
-Timeline: It needs final approval from the Coordinators a minimum of two weeks prior to the start of your course.
-Please send Jeff and Jamie your syllabus at least one month prior to the start of your course so that we can go back and forth a couple of times with comments and changes if necessary.
+You should build your course around [this Artist in Residence syllabus template](https://www.dropbox.com/s/9e24d36swczvlbr/Artist%20in%20residence%20syllabus%20template.docx?dl=0) that has been developed by the coordinators and approved by the Curriculum Committee.
+Timeline: the syllabus needs final approval from the Coordinators a minimum of two weeks prior to the start of your course.
+Please send Jeff and Jamie your syllabus at least six weeks prior to the start of your course so that we can go back and forth a couple of times with comments and changes if necessary.
 - **Materials**: If you have any requirements about materials for the course, these details need to be in place at least one month before your course starts.
 - **Residency activities**: Artist in residence events are a key component to the Quest arts series.
 Before the start of the semester that you teach, we need an idea of what your residency events might be and when they might occur.